Aviva pushes back bid deadline for Polish unit over Santander contract - sources

 ($1 = 0.7096 pounds)

 (Reporting by Pamela Barbaglia and Stephen Jewkes.
 Additional reporting by Arno Schuetze, Carolyn Cohn, Gianluca Semeraro and Alex Huebner.
-Editing by Mark Potter)
+Editing by Mark Potter, Kirsten Donovan)

 ((pamela.barbaglia@thomsonreuters.com; +442075427723; Reuters Messaging: pamela.barbaglia.thomsonreuters.com@reuters.net))